heyimcarlos/lsp/README.md

 ## How does a language server works?

+- The editor using the LSP is in charge of starting it.
 - It can be started (executable) through a script or a binary run by an interpreter on the system
 - It constantly listens for the client to send messages